 A smartphone – the YouTube camera you already own

 If you don’t have a webcam the other option for YouTube beginners is to use a smartphone.

 It doesn’t have to be the most modern smartphone.
-For instance, my old iPhone 4 no longer contains a SIM for calling but it can still shoot perfectly good quality HD720p footage.
-Personally, I prefer to work with HD1080p footage because the image looks better, but my old iPhone 4 could be used to start off my YouTube channel.
+For instance, my old iPhone 4 no longer contains a SIM for calling but it can still shoot perfectly decent quality HD720p footage.
+These days, I prefer to work with a minimum video quality of HD1080p, because the image looks better.
+Although, my old iPhone 4 that records HD720p would be OK to get me started on YouTube.

 Realistically most smartphones from the last few years will do an excellent job of recording video footage.

 But there are a few things you can do to improve the quality of your smartphone YouTube footage.

 When holding your smartphone keep it completely still.
 This will prevent your video clips from being shaky and keep the footage as sharp as possible.
 The trouble is that any handshake will introduce a little motion blur, which generally you want to prevent.

 Don’t hold your smartphone the way you normally would.
 Turn it through 90 degrees and shoot your video as landscape.
 Most YouTube users hate vertical video, and although the YouTube player now supports vertical video some people may find it a turn-off.

 Use the rear decent quality camera on your smartphone if you want to get the best-looking video clips possible.
 However, using the rear camera comes with a problem, you can’t see yourself on your phone’s display to check everything looks good.
 For methods to help you frame yourself, check focus and exposure read the two articles below.

 This tip is more about your presentation.
 When someone takes your photo with a normal camera it’s natural to look at the center of the camera, because that’s usually where the lens is.